 -Predominantly taking MSFM courses Winter Quarter of 4th year:

-Applications are due by the end of week 4 of Autumn Quarter of the student's 4th year, with decisions expected by the end of week 6 of Autumn Quarter.
+Applications are due by Week 4 of the Autumn Quarter of the student's 4th year, with decisions expected by the end of week 6 of Autumn Quarter.

 -Predominantly taking MSFM courses Spring Quarter of 4th year:

-Applications are due by the end of week 4 of Winter Quarter of the students's 4th year, with decisions expected by the end of week 6 of Winter Quarter.
+Applications are due by Week 4 of the Winter Quarter of the student's 4th year, with decisions expected by the end of week 6 of Winter Quarter.

 BX/MS Degree Requirement